omckenn37/EG4_Trebuchet/README.md

 ##### Steel Rod

 We used 5mm steel rod for the finger as well as to hold our counterweight string as it had a small diameter and could hold quite a bit of weight.
+Additionally, these rods were comically difficult to cut; first, we tried using a hacksaw but this barely left a mark on the rod.
+Instead, asked for assistance from Mr. Helmstetter and Dr. Shields and ended up using a electric hacksaw.
+Even with this, the rod barely cut; it actually melted from friction between the blade and the rod before it cut.
+Eventually, we were able to successfully cut one of the rods and were able to use them for the finger swivel.

 #### Full Trebuchet Assembly